Couples/Family Counseling

 How Does It Work?

-Couples Therapy begins with a free 15-minute consult.
-It’s important that both you and your partner feel comfortable with me and my approach.
-This is your chance to ask questions, learn about my approach, and make sure we’re a good fit.
+Therapy begins with a free 15-minute consult.
+It’s important that both of you feel comfortable with me and my approach.
+This is your chance to ask questions, learn about how I work, and make sure we’re a good fit.

 Artist Unknown.
 Located in Joshua Tree, CA.

 In the first session, we’ll go over your intake forms.
-I’ll ask deeper questions, and together, we’ll get a sense of what’s going on.
-Couples are complex systems, so I’ll assess the issue in greater detail over the next few sessions.
+I’ll ask questions, and together, we’ll get a sense of what’s going on.
+Couples/Families are complex systems, so I’ll assess your situation in greater detail over the first few sessions.

 Artist Unknown.
 Located in San Francisco CA.

 In the first few weeks and months of our work together, I’ll share some psychoeducation to help us understand why you’ve gotten stuck and how you can make changes.
-We’ll also work on skills we’ll need for the final phase of therapy.
+We’ll also work on skills we’ll need to move forward.

 Artist Unknown.
 Located in Chicago, IL.